Brigadier General Diego Lamas

-Brigadier General Diego Lamas is the name given to a train station in a rural area of the Artigas Department of northern Uruguay, by decree Ley No. 11.857.
+Brigadier General Diego Lamas is the name of a train station in a rural area of the Artigas Department of northern Uruguay, by decree Ley No. 11.857, which regularised the nomenclature of several stations on the Cuareim railway line in honour of nineteenth-century military figures, including Brigadier General Diego Eugenio Lamas (1810–1868).
 During the census of 2004, no population was recorded in this location.
 In the satellite image of 8/10/2003 (currently the latest of the area), about 30 small buildings appear near the station (see 30°45′14.2″S 57°3′14.8″W).